 Explore the fortresses of the defence line of Amsterdam

 There were plans to modernise or even demolish the fort for a new design, but these ideas were never carried out (luckily for us).
-During the Cold War, the fortress was used as a storing facility for medical supplies.
+During the Cold War, the fortress was used as a storage facility for medical supplies.

 Rent a boat in Abcoude